Hrishikesh-S-Nair/MOS-Characteristics/README.md

 # Ngspice Code for MOSFET Characterization

-This repository contains Ngspice code for simulating and characterizing different types of MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors).
-The repository includes code for depletion NMOS, enhancement NMOS, NMOS and PMOS characteristics, and Pseudo NMOS circuits.
+Welcome to the Ngspice Code for MOSFET Characterization repository.
+This project focuses on simulating and characterizing various types of MOSFETs (Metal-Oxide-Semiconductor Field-Effect Transistors) using Ngspice, an open-source circuit simulator.
+MOSFETs are essential components in modern integrated circuits, and understanding their behavior is critical for circuit design and analysis.

 ## Contents